 Your Official ACT to SAT Score Conversion Chart

-In this post, we’ll discuss the two primary standardized taken by college applicants: the SAT and the ACT.
-We’ll discuss how each is scored, the scoring scales, and how you can convert your ACT score to an SAT score (and vice versa).
+In this post, we’ll discuss the two primary standardized tests taken by college applicants: the SAT and the ACT.
+We’ll discuss how each is scored, the scoring scales, and how you can perform an SAT-to-ACT conversion, as well as an ACT-to-SAT conversion.

 How Is the SAT Scored?

-Up until just a few years ago, the SAT had three sections, with each being worth up to 800 points.
+Up until 2016, the SAT had three sections, with each being worth up to 800 points.
 On that test, students received a score between 200-800 on every section and could achieve a composite score between 600-2400, calculated simply be adding up their section score totals.

 Now, the SAT is back to two sections, each worth up to 800 points.
 There is an optional third section that is composed of an essay, but it is scored on a separate scale and not included in the composite score.
 On the most recent version of the SAT, students can achieve a composite score from 400-1600.
 This can get a little confusing when comparing scores.
-For example, if your older sibling scored a 1900 on his or her SAT, your recent score of 1480 may actually be more impressive, since it’s represents a higher achievement on a smaller scale.
+For example, if your older sibling scored a 1900 on their SAT, your recent score of 1480 may actually be more impressive, since it represents a higher achievement on a smaller scale.

-Scaled scores make it possible for you to compare scores from different versions of the SAT, but they are still difficult to compare to ACT scores, where the scoring scale differs significantly.
+Scaled scores make it possible for you to compare scores from different versions of the SAT, but it remains challenging to compare SAT vs. ACT scores, where the scoring scale differs significantly.

 How Is the ACT Scored?